MicrosoftDocs/Viva/Viva/insights/org-team-insights/leader-reports.md

 :::image type="content" source="images/leader-reports-3.png" alt-text="Screenshot showing the In-Progress and Survey Closed statuses for the Recent Pulse action card.":::

-You will find the **Recent pulse survey** card on the corresponding scenario page.
+You'll find the **Recent pulse survey** card on the corresponding scenario page.
 Only the most current survey will display on the **new hire onboarding** page.
 The **In-Progress** status will remain until either the survey is closed or updated with the latest one.
 The **Survey Closed** status will display for up to six months after the closing date.

 ### External focus